thomasnordahl-dk/app/ROADMAP.md

 - [ ] Input parsing
 - [ ] Demo project in a separate repository?
 - [ ] Configuration Seeding
+- [ ] Test coverage is not registered on console tests

 1.0.0
 -----